TNA Sacrifice (2014)

 Eight matches were contested at the event.
 In the main event, Eric Young defeated Magnus to retain the TNA World Heavyweight Championship.
 Other prominent matches included Gunner defeating James Storm in an "I Quit" match, concluding a storyline revolving around Storm's jealousy towards Gunner and attacking his father.
 In the penultimate match, Bobby Roode defeated Bully Ray in a Tables match.
-On the undercard, The Wolves (Davey Richards and Eddie Edwards) defeated The BroMans (DJZ, Jessie Godderz and Robbie E) in a 3-on-2 Handicap match to win the TNA World Tag Team Championship, Mr. Anderson defeated Samuel Shaw in a Committed match, Sanada defeated Tigre Uno in the final of their best of three series to retain the X Division Championship, and Angelina Love defeated Madison Rayne to win the Knockouts Championship.
+On the undercard, The Wolves (Davey Richards and Eddie Edwards) defeated The BroMans (DJZ, Jessie Godderz and Robbie E) in a 3-on-2 Handicap match to win the TNA World Tag Team Championship, Mr. Anderson defeated Samuel Shaw in a Committed match, Sanada defeated Tigre Uno in the final of their best of three series to retain the TNA X Division Championship, and Angelina Love defeated Madison Rayne to win the TNA Knockouts Championship.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.
 It would later be available on Impact Plus in May 2019.